 3 You’ll also bear the standard fees and expenses reflected in the pricing of the ETFs in your account, plus fees for various ancillary services charged by Stash and the custodian.
 For current fee schedule, please see the Stash Wrap Fee Brochure.
 Other fees apply to the debit account.
 Please see Deposit Account Agreement for details.

-4 Promotions are subject to Terms and Conditions.
+4 Promotion is subject to Terms and Conditions.

 5 To note, SIPC coverage does not insure against the potential loss of market value.